 How to Make a Fruit of the Spirit Tree

-- Cut out fruit shapes from construction paper, card stock, foam sheets or anything else you like.
-(The fruit shapes in my photo were prepared shapes I found several years ago at a dollar store.)
+• Cut out fruit shapes from construction paper, card stock, foam sheets or anything else you like.
+(The fruit shapes in my photo were from a bag of shapes I found several years ago at a dollar store, but here are some other super-cute ones.)

 How To Use a Fruit of the Spirit Tree

 For very young children, I don’t write anything on the fruits.
-We simply talk about each value as its displayed and the child hangs any fruit of his choosing.
+I simply let the child hang any fruit of his choosing and we talk about the appropriate virtue.

-For older children, place a list of the Fruits of the Spirit near the tree along with the blank fruits and a marker to create their own as a fruit is displayed.
+For older children, I place a list of the Fruits of the Spirit near the tree along with the blank fruits and a marker so they can create their own as a virtue is “caught”.

 That’s it!
 What are you waiting for?
 You could have new, wonderful habits started tomorrow!